-- After the recovery procedure is finished, choose the files and folders that you were looking for and click the Save button to restored formatted files from an external hard drive.
+- After the recovery procedure is finished, choose the files and folders that you were looking for and click the Save button.

 - Allow the procedure to finish before opening the location to view recovered deleted files from WD external hard drive.

 Recover a Hard Drive That Won’t Boot Manually

 The other method you can try is to manually copy files and data from a hard disk that won’t boot on the other functional PC.
 To learn how to do it, follow the instructions below:

 - Turn off the computer, remove the battery, and disconnect your laptop or computer from the wall.

 - Open the casing of your laptop and look for the hard disk that isn’t booting.
 Disconnect the hard drive cables, unscrew them, and remove it from the casing.

 - Place the hard disc in an external hard drive enclosure and attach it to a new computer.
 Alternatively, insert the drive into another computer that is in excellent working order.